nexusdev/nexus-repo-list/README.md

 ### Useful command:
 This assumes you have grunt and bower installed.
 Make sure you have [npm](https://docs.npmjs.com/getting-started/installing-node), and have ran `npm install -g bower grunt-cli` to install bower and grunt globally.

+### Problems with bundle installer El Capitan:
+No, you'll need to either change your `GEM_HOME` or do something like `sudo gem install bundler -n /usr/local/bin` because of El Cap's introduction of SIP (System Integrity Protection).

 Run grunt to compile css from sass by simply run `grunt` from your terminal within your repo.
 It will launch watch by default. <code>control-c</code> to stop.
 If you only want the css compiled once, run `grunt sass`